jbroll/nmea-widget/README.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 - Vite for building and development
-- Web Serial API for device communication
+- Web Serial API for USB/serial communication
+- Web Bluetooth API for BLE communication
 - nmea-simple for NMEA sentence parsing

 ## License